-- Grade 11 - 2 semesters required, 2 credits; 2 credits maximum - · Counts as a Directed Elective or Elective for all diplomas - Students may be eligible to earn college credits for this course through Ivy Tech Community College
+- Grade 11 - 2 semesters required, 2 credits; 2 credits maximum - Counts as a Directed Elective or Elective for all diplomas - Students may be eligible to earn college credits for this course through Ivy Tech Community College

 This course gives students an overview of the operating and general maintenance systems of the modern automobile.
 Students will be introduced to the safety and operation of equipment and tools used in the automotive industry.
 Students will study the maintenance and light repair of automotive systems.
 Also, this course gives students an overview of the electrical operating systems of the modern automobile.
-Students will be introduced to the safety and operation of equipment and tools used in the automotive systems of the modern automobile.
 Students will be introduced to the safety and operation of equipment and tools used in the electrical diagnosis and repair in the automotive electrical industry.
 Students will study the fundamentals of electricity and automotive electronics.